sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/ShoppingCart/Shipping.md

 <br>

-### Display the exact date of expected delivery of each cart item.
+### Consider displaying the expected delivery of each cart item.

 TODO: Description